eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 addresses of these public or private bodies under [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(7) of the
 Regulation.

-EUDI Wallet Providers shall request (select, contract) one or more designated CABs to assess and certify the conformity of their EUDI Wallet Solution against the requirements of the Regulation.
+Wallet Providers shall request (select, contract) one or more designated CABs to assess and certify the conformity of their EUDI Wallet Solution against the requirements of the Regulation.

-EUDI Wallet certification is then conducted by the CAB to evaluate and certify the conformity of the EUDI Wallet Solution (target of the certification) against requirements which will be established by:
+EUDI Wallet Solution certification is then conducted by the CAB to evaluate and certify the conformity of the Wallet Solution (target of the certification) against requirements which will be established by:

 - [Art.
 5a](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1347-1-1)(23) - Implementing act(s) on technical and operational